General information about applying for our postgraduate courses and the audition process.

 Applicants for whom English is not their first language are required to prove their English language proficiency by gaining an overall score of 7.0 in an IELTS test.
 We do accept equivalent English language qualifications.
 Applicants are advised to gain this certification as early as possible.

-The following activities, as appropriate, will take place during the session:
+The following activities may take place during the session:

 Central does allow applicants to undertake a distance audition for this course.
 If you live abroad and are unable to attend an audition in person you may, at the discretion of the Admissions Tutor, be offered the opportunity of a distance audition.
 If you are selected for audition in this manner you will be contacted (normally by email) in order to arrange a suitable time for an audition.
 This will be conducted on Skype, telephone or by ‘live’ email exchange and will normally be based upon material you will have been asked to submit in advance.
 The audition will be conducted by the Admissions Tutor in liaison with a colleague who will have sight of your submitted materials.